 Content of contributions

-- Contributions must be civil and tasteful
+- Any contributions must be civil and tasteful

 - No disruptive, offensive or abusive behaviour: contributions must be constructive and polite, not mean-spirited or contributed with the intention of causing trouble